wso2/docs-updates/en/docs/updates/faq.md

         zip -r [path_to_product_pack].zip [path_to_product_pack]
 <br>
 6. You can use the zip file created in step 6 in the rest of the pipeline.

-### What is the update tool currently used?
-if you unable to recall the update tool used to update your respective product pack refer the [page](../updates/finding-the-update-tool.md).